grahamking/croxy/README.md

-**WARNING**: Currently the salt that croxy uses is hard-coded.
-This reduces the safety of the encryption.
-Contributions welcome :-)

 # Croxy: Encrypting IRC proxy

 Croxy sits between your IRC client and the IRC server, encrypting (AES-256) and decrypting all messages as they go through.
 People in the public channel without croxy, or with the wrong password, will see things like _3kOUXrxZzdJbqan21MpxNcycfrwylXNABtGSLyNCKWU=_ instead of your messages.